The Tone Your Aviation Safety Training Should Have

 - Does not actually prepare students/employees to mitigate unsafe situations.

 For example, in 1992 an airliner crashed when landing in instrument meteorological conditions.
 An inspection revealed that both the captain and copilot lacked proper training and equipment for the flight.
-Before departing, the pilot in command expressed misgivings about the flight, but was not trained well enough to feel confident their misgivings were legitimate.
+Before departing, the pilot in command expressed misgivings about the flight but was not trained well enough to feel confident their misgivings were legitimate.

 Without adequate training, how can a pilot be expected to distinguish normal feelings of alertness from recognizing an actual hazard?
 Proper instruction is a vital SMS training value in promoting a safe environment.

-Resource: Hazard vs Risk Quiz
+Related Articles on Hazard vs Risk

 Respect Limitations, Not Ability

-It is important that pilots respect personal and aircraft limitations.
+Pilots must respect personal and aircraft limitations.

 The decision to abort a landing is a good illustration of this concept.
 In ground school, I learned that: